 The International Classification of Diseases, Tenth Edition, also widely known as ICD-10 is the tenth version of the clinical cataloging system that first went into effect in the fall of 2015 for the U.S. health industry.

 As medical devices and clinical treatments continuously advance, accounting for those modern advances must happen simultaneously.
 ICD-10 codes offer a huge number of classification options as compared to the options found in its predecessor edition, ICD-9.
-Every year, ICD codes are owned, developed, and published by the World Health Organization (WHO) and the national governments along with other various regulating bodies adopt the ICD system.
+Every year, ICD codes are owned, developed, and published by the World Health Organization (WHO) and the national governments and other regulating bodies adopt the ICD system.
 Every year, minor updates are published by the WHO and major updates are implemented every 3 years.